bass-research-group/bass-research-group.github.io/_resources/how-to-write-fast-code.md

 ## Work Efficiency: Bentley's Rules <a name="work"></a>

+In performance engineering, the **work** of a program (on a given input) is the sum total of all the operations executed by the program.
+You can think about work as the number of executed instructions.
+We don’t like doing unnecessary work, because that generally means our program is wasting hardware resources.

+If we reduce work, our program usually runs faster (but not always, because hardware is complicated).
+But reducing work is a good heuristic for making your code run faster: execute fewer instructions.

+Algorithmic engineering is a great way to reduce work, which you should be familiar with from an algorithms class.
+Here we summarize a list of techniques to reduce work, beyond algorithms, which are known as the Bentley's rules.
+We classify them into four categories: data structures, logics, loops and functions.

 ### Data structures

 * **Precomputation** performs calculations in advance so as to avoid doing them at *mission-critical* times.